dcayll/dcayll.github.io/_pages/shoulder-exercises.md

 collection: shoulder-rehab
 ---

-collection of rehab excersizes for my shoulder
+collection of rehab excersizes for shoulder stability